PMJeffery/Splunk-Data-Ingest-Optimization/README.rst

 Network Syslog; Firewalls specifically
 ====================================================================================================================================================================
 One of the most valuable and also the most volumous data source comes from your firewall.
 Firewall syslog even for small organizations of 150 users can easily hit 20GB+/day.
-"Next-Gen" firewalls like Palo Alto, Cisco Firepower, Fortigate, etc. has much larger syslog events than a vanilla firewalls.
+"Next-Gen" firewalls like Palo Alto, Cisco Firepower, Fortigate, Sonicwall etc. have much larger syslog events than a vanilla firewalls.

 It is very important to ingest at least 1 weeks worth of firewall syslog to determine common, normal events that you may want to remove.

 **Best Practice** Send firewall syslog to a Linux Syslog Server, configure rsyslog/syslog-ng to write those to a flat file, and set your rotation policy to keep at least 1 day's worth of logs - 1 live real-time file and a 2nd file of the previous day's logs Install and configure Splunk Enterprise with the Add-on for your firewall.
 Enable the Data Input to monitor that log file and tag it with the correct Sourcetype.
+You can restart/stop the Splunk service and it will pick up where it left off since Linux Syslog is storing flat files.
+You will lose data when you restart/stop the Linux server.
+The use of load balancers between the firewall and multiple Linux syslog servers can be used, but outside the scope of this document.

-**Risky Practice**  Send Firewall syslog directly to Splunk.
+**Risky Practice**  Send Firewall syslog directly to Splunk Indexer or Splunk HF.
 Risk here is that when you restart the host or the Splunk service, during that time, all syslog data will be lost.
 You will need to document each time this happens and present this to the Auditor to explain the loss of data.